Turmeric: History

 Turmeric has been used in Asia for centuries and is a major part of Ayurveda, Siddha medicine, traditional Chinese medicine, Unani, and the animistic rituals of Austronesian peoples.
 It was first used as a dye, and then later for its supposed properties in folk medicine.

-From India, it spread to Southeast Asia along with Hinduism and Buddhism, as the yellow dye is used to color the robes of monks and priests.
-Turmeric has also been found in Tahiti, Hawaii and Easter Island before European contact.
-There is linguistic and circumstantial evidence of the spread and use of turmeric by the Austronesian peoples into Oceania and Madagascar.
-The populations in Polynesia and Micronesia, in particular, never came into contact with India, but use turmeric widely for both food and dye.
-Thus independent domestication events are also likely.
+In India, it spread with Hinduism and Buddhism, as the yellow dye is used to color the robes of monks and priests.

+In Island Southeast Asia, there is linguistic and circumstantial evidence of the ancient use of turmeric among the Austronesian peoples soon after dispersal from Taiwan (starting c.
+3000 BCE), before contact with India.
+In Indonesia and the Philippines, turmeric was used for food, dyeing textiles, medicine, as well as body painting.
+It was commonly an important ingredient in various animistic rituals.
+Kikusawa and Reid (2007) have concluded that *kunij, the oldest reconstructed Proto-Malayo-Polynesian form for "turmeric" in the Austronesian languages, is primarily associated with the importance of its use as a dye.
+Other members of the genus Curcuma native to Southeast Asia (like Curcuma zedoaria) were also used for food and spice, but not as dyes.

+Turmeric (along with Curcuma zedoaria) was also spread with the Lapita people of the Austronesian expansion into Oceania.
+Turmeric can only be propagated with rhizomes, thus its pre-contact distribution into the Pacific Islands can only be via human introduction.
+The populations in Micronesia, Island Melanesia, and Polynesia (including as far as Hawaii and Easter Island) use turmeric widely for both food and dye before European contact.
+In Micronesia, it was an important trade item in the sawei maritime exchange between Yap and further atolls in the Carolines, where it couldn't grow.
+In some smaller islands, the dye was extracted from the leaves, since the rhizomes remained too small in sandy soils.
+It was also carried by the Austronesian migrations to Madagascar.

 Turmeric was found in Farmana, dating to between 2600 and 2200 BCE, and in a merchant's tomb in Megiddo, Israel, dating from the second millennium BCE.
-It was noted as a dye plant in the Assyrians' Cuneiform medical texts from Ashurbanipal’s library at Nineveh from 7th century BCE.
+It was noted as a dye plant in the Assyrians' Cuneiform medical texts from Ashurbanipal's library at Nineveh from 7th century BCE.
 In Medieval Europe, turmeric was called "Indian saffron."

 Etymology

 The name possibly derives from Middle English or Early Modern English as turmeryte or tarmaret.
-It may be of Latin origin, terra merita ("meritorious earth").
+It may be of Latin origin, terra merita ("deserved earth").
+The Latin specific epithet longa means long.

-Botanical description

-Appearance
+Description

 Turmeric is a perennial herbaceous plant that reaches up to 1 m tall.
 It has highly branched, yellow to orange, cylindrical, aromatic rhizomes.

 The leaves are alternate and arranged in two rows.
 They are divided into leaf sheath, petiole, and leaf blade.
 From the leaf sheaths, a false stem is formed.
 The petiole is 50 to 115 cm long.
 The simple leaf blades are usually 76 to 115 cm long and rarely up to 230 cm.
 They have a width of 38 to 45 cm and are oblong to elliptical, narrowing at the tip.